yoshiysoh/visuaudio/README.md

 #### Description
 Inner circle is "Audircle" which visualize the amplitude in circular way.

-Outer circle is "Specirctrogram" also visualize the Spectrum in circular way.
+Outer circle is "Specirctrogram" also visualize the spectrogram in circular way.

 </details>